 Compared to the previous two methods, this one is by far the simplest.
 However, the entire process of uninstalling and reinstalling the program may be comparatively lengthier.
 Here are the steps for transferring a program from disk C using this method:

-Step 1: In the search bar, type control panel then click on the control panel icon to access it.
+Step 1: In the search bar, type the control panel, then click on the control panel icon to access it.

 Step 2: Under All Control Panel Items, select Programs and Features.
 A window with all the programs installed on your PC will appear.

 Step 3: Select the program that you want to remove from drive C. Right-click on it, then choose the only option available; uninstall/change.

-Step 4: Windows installation/ uninstallation wizard will then request for your permission before proceeding with the process.
+Step 4: Windows installation/ uninstallation wizard will then request your permission before proceeding with the process.
 Click OK to proceed with the uninstallation process.
 Wait till the program is successfully removed from drive C before proceeding to the next step.

 Step 5: Next up is the reinstallation of the program, but this time in a different local disk.
 Install the program from whichever source you prefer – online download or from an external storage device.